Lisa Robinson, Ph.D.

 On a more personal note...

-I am married to a great guy who also just happens to be my best friend, and I am mother to boy/girl twins who are getting more adorable and somewhat easier to manage as they approach 6 y/o (finally!).
-To top it off, I have 3 dogs.
+I am married to a great guy who also just happens to be my best friend, and I am mother to boy/girl twins who are getting more adorable and somewhat easier to manage as they approach 7 y/o (finally!).
+To top it off, I have 3 large dogs (currently a dobie, a pit, and a poodle).
 So, while it’s not always the best of times around my house, it’s certainly never boring.
 In addition to spending time with my family, I enjoy yoga, dancing, reading, watching movies, and simply hanging out at Red Dun Ranch with all the animals.

 If you are looking to find a psychologist in Houston, for Houston psychologists, or a psychologist in Pearland, please consider calling to set up an appointment.
 Thanks for dropping by.